CSC 458/2209: Computer Networks

 Course Description

 Computer communication network design and implementation.
-Packet switching systems; socket programming; network software, hardware, and protocols; network naming and addressing; congestion control schemes; traffic generation, and measurement; network security; wireless networks.
+Packet switching systems; socket programming; network software, hardware, and protocols; network naming and addressing; congestion control schemes; software-defined networking; network security; wireless networks.
 Emphasis on programming and experimental analysis of real network components.

 Prerequisites